 - ½ avocado, sliced optional

-- Butter to coat the 6 or 8-inch omelette pan
+- 1 tablespoon unsalted butter or enough to coat the 6 or 8-inch omelette pan

 - Saute the pancetta in the pan you will use for the omelette – 8 inch saute pan works great.
 Once crispy and tinged with brown on the edges, remove it from the pan and add in the shallot or onion to saute until translucent.

 - Then, if you want, you can quickly saute up the spinach (or arugula) to remove a bit of the water from it so it doesn’t make your omelette soggy.
 If there isn’t much fat left in the pan, add olive oil or butter.